PILLARS OF SOCIETY

 Moran goes on to outline in much greater detail his phenomenal success in finance and companies at home and abroad as well as in government.
 He also explained how after his spell as head of the finance department during the austerity years, “I had defined my success taking up that role to be Ireland’s return to the funding markets, the end of the troika programme and a turn-around in rising unemployment”.

-Given such phenomenal achievements, seizing the mayoralty of Limerick should be a piece of cake to one of its most distinguished sons, on top of which Moran has also decided to present as a non-party Independent, despite his close association with Noonan.
+Given such phenomenal achievements, seizing the mayoralty of Limerick should be a piece of cake to one of its most distinguished sons, on top of which John Moran has also decided to present as a non-party Independent, despite his close association with Noonan.

 But so too has Helen O’Donnell, widow of the late FG minister, Tom O’Donnell.